schedin/actions-runner-fat/README.md

 ```

 ### Building containers or executing GitHub Docker container actions
-Docker, Podman and Skopeo are included in the image to enable building and pushing container images.
+Docker, Podman, Skopeo and Buildah are included in the image to enable building and pushing container images.

 A Docker daemon is started and can be used both for building/pushing images and for executing GitHub Docker container actions.